cscortes/htmxflask/docs/DEVGUIDINGLIGHT.md

 - Keep Flask routes simple and focused
 - Use Jinja2 templates for server-side rendering
 - Demonstrate server-side thinking vs. client-side complexity
+- **Inline HTML for simple fragments**: For small, repetitive HTML fragments (like table rows, list items), consider generating HTML directly in Python code instead of using separate template files

 ### 5. **Educational Code Structure**
 - **Self-documenting**: Code should be readable without extensive comments
 - **Commented HTMX attributes**: Explain what each `hx-*` attribute does
 - **Clear naming**: Routes, templates, and variables should be descriptive
 - **Minimal abstractions**: Avoid over-engineering for the sake of DRY
+- **Inline HTML for fragments**: When generating HTML fragments in Python code, use f-strings with clear structure and maintain HTMX comments for educational value

 **✅ Example**:
 ```html